IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

   .build()
 ```

-Great, now we can utilize `ticketsCounter` to track the number of tickets by inserting following line:
+Great, now we can utilize `ticketsCounter` to track the number of tickets, for instance by increasing:
 ```scala
 ticketsCounter.add(1)
 ```
 Now we have plugged instrumentation and custom metrics for `ticket-service`.
-Full service implementation you can find by [this link](https://github.com/IvannKurchenko/blog-telemetry/tree/main/opentelemetry)
+Full service implementation you can find by [this link](https://github.com/IvannKurchenko/blog-telemetry/tree/main/opentelemetry/src/main/scala/tickets)

 ### Metrics example: Prometheus
 Since OpenTelemetry supports integration with Prometheus for metrics exporting, we can use it to monitor `tickets_count`.